Chinese alligator: Foreign countries

 The Chinese alligator is also kept and bred at many zoos and aquariums in North America and Europe.
 Some individuals bred there have been returned to China for reintroduction to the wild.
 The first time the alligators were ever transported internationally is believed to have been when several were taken from China to the United States in the 1950s.
 In November 2017, four Chinese alligators were transported from their natural habitat in China to Shizuoka, Japan.

-Among the North American zoos and aquariums keeping this species are the Bronx Zoo, Cincinnati Zoo, Great Plains Zoo, Sedgwick County Zoo, Philadelphia Zoo, San Diego Zoo, Santa Barbara Zoo, Smithsonian National Zoological Park, and St. Louis Zoo.
+Among the North American zoos and aquariums keeping this species are the Bronx Zoo, Cincinnati Zoo, Great Plains Zoo, Sedgwick County Zoo, Philadelphia Zoo, San Diego Zoo, Santa Barbara Zoo, St. Augustine Alligator Farm Zoological Park, Smithsonian National Zoological Park, and St. Louis Zoo.
 In Europe, about 25 zoos and aquariums keep the species, such as the Barcelona Zoo (Spain), Parque de las Ciencias (Granada) (Spain), Bioparco di Roma (Italy), Crocodile Zoo (Denmark), Moscow Zoo (Russia), Pairi Daiza (Belgium), Paradise Wildlife Park (England), Parken Zoo (Sweden), Prague Zoo (Czech Republic), Tallinn Zoo (Estonia) and Tierpark Berlin (Germany).